Corum Jhaelen Irsei: Plot

 Besieged by the forces of Chaos, the City requires certain rare minerals to continue to power their weapons.
 Corum and Jhary attempt to locate the minerals and also encounter Xiombarg, who learns of Corum's identity.
 Corum slows Xiombarg's forces by defeating their leader, Prince Gaynor the Damned.
 Xiombarg is goaded into attacking the City directly in revenge for Arioch's banishment.
 Arkyn provides the minerals and confronts Xiombarg, who has manifested in a vulnerable state.
 As Arkyn banishes Xiombarg, Corum and his allies devastate the forces of Chaos.
 Glandyth-a-Krae, however, escapes and seeks revenge.

 A spell - determined to have been cast by the forces of Chaos - forces the inhabitants of Corum's plane to war with each other (including the City in the Pyramid).
 Desperate to stop the slaughter, Corum, Rhalina and Jhary-a-Conel travel to the last five planes, ruled by Mabelode, the King of the Swords.
 Rhalina is taken hostage by the forces of Chaos and Corum has several encounters with the forces of Chaos, including Earl Glandyth-a-Krae.

 Corum also meets two other aspects of the Eternal Champion: Elric and Erekosë, with all three seeking the mystical city of Tanelorn for their own purposes.
 After a brief adventure in the "Vanishing Tower", the other heroes depart and Corum and Jhary arrive at their version of Tanelorn.
 Corum discovers one of the "Lost Gods", the being Kwll, who is imprisoned and cannot be freed until whole.
 Corum offers Kwll his hand, on the condition that he aid them against Mabelode.
 Kwll accepts the terms, but reneges on the bargain until persuaded to assist.
-Corum is also stripped of his artificial eye, which belongs to Rhynn - actually the mysterious giant Corum had previously encountered.
+Corum is also stripped of his artificial eye, which belongs to Kwll's brother, the Lost God Rhynn.
 Kwll transports Corum and Jhary to the court of Mabelode, with the pair fleeing with Rhalina when Kwll directly challenges the Chaos God.
+On Kwll's instruction, Corum tosses the eye into the sea.
+It is recovered by the mysterious Wading God Corum had previously encountered, who is revealed to be Rhynn, which distracts Glandyth-a-Krae during his duel with Corum.

-In a final battle Corum avenged his family by killing Glandyth-a-Krae and decimating the last of Chaos' mortal forces.
-Kwll later located Corum and revealed that all the gods - of both Chaos and Law - have been slain in order to free humanity and allow it to shape its own destiny.
+In a final battle, Corum avenges his family by killing Glandyth-a-Krae and decimating the last of Chaos' mortal forces.
+Kwll later appears to Corum and reveals that all the gods - of both Chaos and Law - have been slain in order to free humanity and allow it to shape its own destiny.